-All of our owned pigs are provided environmental enrichments in the form of carefully selected hanging toys for our nursery-finisher pigs and group housed sows, and we are piloting additional sow enrichments such as burlap.
+All of our owned pigs are provided environmental enrichments in the form of carefully selected hanging toys for our nursery-finisher pigs and group housed sows, and we continue to explore additional sow enrichments.
+Implementation of enrichments in our new sow barns acquired in 2022 will be completed in 2024.

-We have completed extensive field trials evaluating broiler environmental enrichments and we began our phased implementation of enrichments to support pecking, perching and hiding behaviours in 2021.
+We have completed extensive field trials evaluating broiler environmental enrichments and we began our voluntary implementation of enrichments to support pecking, perching and hiding behaviours in 2021.
 We also provide ramp platform and pecking stone enrichments to our breeder grower flocks which have led to improvements in the feathering and health of our birds, and we provide ramp platforms to our broiler breeder flocks to improve leg health.